egeloen/ivory-google-map/doc/usage/overlays/legend.md

 $legend = new Legend();

+//Configure your legend and markers ...

-// Add your marker to the map
+// Add your legend to the map
 $map->setLegend($legend);
 ```